geneontology/protege-tutorial/docs/ObjectProperties.md

 ![](./media/image46.png)

-Select the ‘part of’ property to render your partonomy in the existential tree panel.
+Select the `part of` property to render your partonomy in the existential tree panel.

 ## EXERCISE: Basic Restrictions